Azure/azurestack-powershell/src/Azs.Compute.Admin/examples/Add-AzsPlatformImage.md

 Type              : Microsoft.Compute.Admin/locations/artifactTypes/publishers/offers/skus/versions
 ```

 Add a Platform Image from Blob Storage.
-Use the a SasUri to specify the location of the PlatformImage.
+Use the a SasUri to specify the location of the PlatformImage, or use a publicly accessible URL.